top of page

 Pediatric Heel Pain (Seever's Disease)

 In this section Cypress Foot and Ankle expert Dr. Christopher Correa discusses Seever's disease (Pediatric heel pain).
 Seever's disease (pediatric heel pain), also known as calcaneal apophysitis, is a common condition that affects children and adolescents.
 First off, it is my opinion that Seever's disease is not an accurate name as that it is not a disease at all.
 It is a type of overuse injury that occurs in the growth plate of the heel bone.
-The moniker Seever's disease makes the conditions sound so much worse than it really is and can induce fear in parents for no reason.
-Seever's is a self-limiting condition that will ultimately go away with the heel bone growth plate closes.
-Unfortunately, if the symptoms are not managed it can cause a persisted reoccurring problem until that happens.
+The moniker Seever's disease makes the condition sound much worse than it really is and can needlessly induce fear in parents.
+Seever's is a self-limiting condition that will ultimately go away with the closure of the heel bone growth plate.
+Unfortunately, if the symptoms are not managed it can cause a reoccurring problem until skeletal maturity.

 What is Seever's Disease (Pediatric heel pain)?

-Seever's disease is inflammation of the growth plate in the back of the heel bone where the Achilles tendon meets to the bone.
-The Growth plate exists between two pieces of bone and is made up of cartilage.
-This cartilage is weaker than the tendon and bone making it the plate that experiences the most stress in this system.
-The growth plate is a layer of cartilage that allows for growth and development of the bone, but it can be vulnerable to injury and inflammation.
-In children and adolescents, the heel bone is not yet fully developed, making it more susceptible to this sort of injury.
+Growth plates are layers of cartilage in children that allow for the continued growth and expansion of bone until they reach skeletal maturity around the age of 14.
+The calcaneal growth plate is located at the back of the heel bone between the insertion of the Achilles tendon and main body of the heel bone .
+Seever's disease is inflammation of this growth plate secondary to repetitive high strain or direct injury.
+When the calf muscle contracts and pulls on the Achilles tendon it applies stress to both the heel bone and the growth plate.
+Since cartilage is weaker than both the tendon and bone the growth plate is where the highest levels of stress and sheer occur leading to pain and inflammation.
 Seever's disease is caused by repetitive stress on the heel, such as from playing sports or physical activity.
-Often times my patients participate in the same or a rotation of a few different sports year-round.
+Often times my patients participate in the same sport or a rotation of a few different sports year-round.
 This stress can cause small tears in the growth plate, leading to inflammation, pain, and swelling.
 The condition is most commonly seen in active children and adolescents, especially in those who play sports that involve running, jumping, and pivoting, such as soccer, basketball, and gymnastics.

 Recent Posts